 The challenge for freedom seems simple: set foot on the grounds of Pu’uhonua o Honaunau (Place of Worship) and the slate was wiped clean.
 Yet this task was not as easy at it sounds.
 The journey was long and rigorous.
 If a convict did manage to elude his pursuers and arrive at the southwestern coast of the Big Island, there were still challenges ahead.
-The holy grounds were adjacent to a royal complex, separated by a wall that stood 10ft high and 17ft thick.
+The holy grounds were adjacent to a royal complex, separated by a wall that stood 10 feet high and 17 feet thick.
 And finally, if the refugee still managed to circumvent the royal guards, there was still nature to contend with as the temple lay beyond a shark-infested bay.

 Today visitors can explore the ancient Hawaiian ruins in this sacred space and experience a recreation of traditional village life.
 And though sharks are a less frequent sight, the Bay of Honaunau is now a favorite resting place for sea turtles and spinner dolphins, which makes for some fantastic snorkeling.